Cyclist on an open road training for a first 100 mile bike ride.

 Think of your body as a car on a long road trip—it needs fuel to keep going.
 Forgetting to eat and drink consistently is one of the fastest ways to run out of gas, a feeling cyclists call “bonking.”
 Plan to eat something with 75-90 grams of carbs every hour, even if you don’t feel hungry.
 The temptation to skip a snack grows as you get closer to the end, but those last few miles are when your body needs the energy most.
 Set a recurring alarm on your watch or bike computer to remind you to take a sip of water and have a bite to eat every 20-30 minutes.
 Consistent fueling is your secret weapon for a strong finish.

-Avoid Pacing and Energy Errors
+Mistake #2: Pacing Problems and Energy Burnout

 The energy on ride day is contagious, and it’s easy to get swept up in the excitement and start too fast.
 But a century ride is a marathon, not a sprint.
 Going too hard in the first 20 miles burns through your energy reserves way too quickly, leaving you with nothing in the tank for the final stretch.
 The best strategy is to start conservatively, riding at a pace where you can still hold a conversation.
 This keeps your effort steady and sustainable.
 Remember why we bike—it’s about the journey, the community, and the cause, not about winning the first hour.
 A smart, steady pace will ensure you have the energy to enjoy the entire ride and finish with a smile.

-Double-Check Your Gear and Prep
+Mistake #3: Unchecked Gear and Poor Prep

 Nothing adds stress to ride morning like a last-minute mechanical issue or a frantic search for your favorite socks.
 Give yourself peace of mind by getting organized ahead of time.
 Take your bike for a professional tune-up about a week before the event to catch any potential problems.
 The day before your ride, lay out all your gear—your helmet, shoes, cycling kit, and nutrition.
 Pack your saddlebag with essentials like a spare tube, tire levers, and a multi-tool.
 Having everything ready to go means you can wake up on ride day focused, calm, and excited for the road ahead.
 If you need any last-minute gear, check out the official Bike to the Beach shop.